General Information About Healthcare in Malawi

 RIPPLE Africa’s healthcare aims are mainly delivered through its support of Mwaya Community Dispensary and other local clinics and hospitals.
 Much of that support is delivered through the important volunteer work of our overseas doctors and nurses who provide much needed assistance to the community.

 250,000 people live in the Nkhata Bay District where RIPPLE Africa is based.
-Important general healthcare indicators for Malawi include national life expectancy from birth at 63 years (62 for men and 64 for women) compared with 81.
+Important general healthcare indicators for Malawi include national life expectancy from birth which is 61 for men and 65 for women compared with 81 years in the UK and 79 in the US (2016 World Bank).
 This low life expectancy in Malawi can largely be attributed to malaria, HIV/AIDS, chronic malnutrition, sub-standard health services, and inadequate access to safe drinking water and proper sanitation.

 The under-5 mortality rate per 1000 live births is 68 while the maternal mortality rate stands at 510 per 100,000 live births in the country.
 The maternal mortality rate in Malawi is one of the highest in Africa with obstetric complications contributing to a significant number of deaths.